-The public contribution can be maximum 100% (75% EU, 25% national contribution) in the Convergence Objective regions.
-The activities will only be implemented in Convergence Objective regions.
+The public contribution can be maximum 100% (75% EU, 25% national contribution in the Convergence Objective regions; 50% EU 50% national contribution in non-Convergence regions.

 Measure 5.1 Technical assistance

 The Hungarian administration needs to improve its administrative capacity at all levels.
 In particular, the administrative capacity of MA should be improved in order to efficiently implement the EFF and to meet the requirement of the implementation of the CFP.